 Blue and Yellow Wires

-Blue and yellow wires are used as hot wires.
-These wires are usually pulled in conduit.
+Rarely will they be found in NM bundled cables.
 The blue wires are generally used for travelers in three-way and four-way switch applications.
-They also are used as switch legs to things like lights and fans.
+They also are used as switch legs for devices like lights and fans.